 We also have some special arrangements.
 Interested students can use the local YMCA at no cost.
 And musicians can participate in the Webb Jazz Band, sing with the WooFS (Webb Family Singers) or the North Shore Community Chorus, or play in the North Shore Symphony Orchestra.

-Our Board of Trustees are comprised of distinguished Webb alums and Webb supporters, includes innovating leaders, entrepreneurs and philanthropists all of which strive to maintain William H. Webb’s legacy.
-Their individual perspectives on the Naval Architecture and Marine Engineering fields, and Academia further enrich the future of Webb Institute.
+The Board of Trustees are comprised of distinguished Webb alums and Webb supporters, includes innovating leaders, entrepreneurs, and philanthropists all of which strive to maintain William H. Webb’s legacy.
+Their individual perspectives on the Naval Architecture and Marine Engineering fields and Academia further enrich the future of Webb Institute.

 If you can build a ship, you can build anything.
 With 100% job placement upon graduation, the opportunities offered to our graduates are endless.
 Below are a few companies that hire Webbies within the Naval Architecture and Marine Engineering fields.
 See where our Webbies work!